How to secure Virtual Office portal from all external access

 TIP: you may need to make further adjustments on virtual SMA's to see both networks internally thru the virtual host or cloud provider

-if many user portals give each separate ip then create group object in firewall set all of them to same public ip this may have you create a few NAT policy's for each or an group NAT.
+if many user portals give each separate IP, then create a group object in the firewall and set all of them to the same public IP.
+This may have you create a few NAT policies for each object or group NAT policy.

 Related Articles